ICE vs internship

 - In an internship, the academic credit load varies.

-Experience And Responsibilities
+Experience and Responsibilities

 - In Cooperative Education, students take an active role in business processes, take responsibility in projects, and contribute directly to productive work.